-One of the expected results is to increase the levels of recognition of the logo associated with the Union quality schemes by Union consumers and to increase the knowledge of the information the quality schemes aim to provide.
-According to Special Eurobarometer 556, only 18 % of Union consumers recognise the logos of products that benefit from a protected designation of origin (PDO), 24 % recognise a protected geographical indication (PGI), and 19 % recognise a traditional specialty guaranteed (TSG), these being the main Union quality schemes.
+One of the expected results is to increase the levels of recognition of the logo associated with the Union quality schemes by the Union consumers and increase the knowledge of the information the quality schemes aim to provide.

+According to Special Eurobarometer 556, only 18% of Europeans consumers recognise the logos of products that benefit from a protected designation of origin (PDO), 24% recognise a protected geographical indication (PGI), and 19% recognize a traditional specialty guaranteed (TSG), these being the main Union quality schemes.

-The expected ultimate impact is to increase awareness of the Union quality schemes and to enhance the competitiveness and consumption of Union agri-food products registered under a Union quality scheme, raise their profile and increase their market share.
+The expected ultimate impact is to increase awareness of the Union quality scheme and to enhance the competitiveness and consumption of products registered under a Union quality scheme, raise their profile and increase their market share.